tree health, trimming, removal

 Plain-language service pages

-Each major service explains when it makes sense, what to mention on the call, and related options if the first choice is not right.
+Each major service explains when it makes sense, what affects the work, and related options if the first choice is not right.

-Pharr lots, palms, fences, alleys, carports, irrigation, and commercial traffic are addressed throughout the site.
+Pharr lots, palms, fences, alleys, carports, irrigation, and street traffic are addressed throughout the site.

 Services